syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

-Triggers when player successfully reached the end of current media source.
+Triggers when the player successfully reaches the end of the current media source.